TITHI-KHAN/Clustering-Algorithm-and-Performance-Metrics/README.md

 -> A score close to -1 indicates that the data point is probably assigned to the wrong cluster, as it is more similar to points in a neighboring cluster than its own cluster.

+The silhouette score measures how well each sample in a cluster fits with its neighboring clusters.
+It considers both the cohesion within the cluster and the separation between clusters.
+The silhouette score ranges from -1 to 1, where a higher value indicates better-defined and well-separated clusters.

 Adjusted Rand Index (ARI):
 The ARI measures the similarity between the clustering result and the ground truth labels (if available).
 It ranges from -1 to 1, where values close to 1 indicate strong agreement between the clusters and the true labels.

+The ARI compares the clustering results with a reference or ground truth clustering, considering all pairs of samples and their labels.
+It measures the similarity between the two clusterings, accounting for chance agreement.
+The ARI score ranges from -1 to 1, where 1 indicates a perfect match between the clusterings.

 Homogeneity, Completeness, and V-measure:
 These metrics assess different aspects of clustering quality, including the extent to which each cluster contains only samples from a single true class (homogeneity), the extent to which all samples from a given true class are assigned to the same cluster (completeness), and their harmonic mean (V-measure).

+Homogeneity measures the extent to which all samples in a cluster belong to the same true class.
+It evaluates the purity of each cluster in terms of its class composition.
+The homogeneity score ranges from 0 to 1, with 1 indicating perfect homogeneity.

+Completeness measures the extent to which all samples of a true class are assigned to the same cluster.
+It captures the extent to which each true class is represented within a single cluster.
+The completeness score ranges from 0 to 1, with 1 indicating perfect completeness.

+The V-measure is the harmonic mean of homogeneity and completeness, providing a balanced evaluation of both metrics.
+It assesses the overall quality of the clustering results, considering both the homogeneity and completeness scores.
+The V-measure ranges from 0 to 1, with 1 indicating the best clustering performance.